florentbrient/ECS-Constraint/README.md

 ### Input
 The original code makes use of the output data from the preprocessing analysis.
+These data are listed for :
+ - Observations ('slope') : 200 bootstrap samples are created from co-variations based on 183 months from March 2000 through May 2015.
+ - CMIP models ('slopeobs') : 3*200 bootstrap samples are created from co-variations based on 3 time periods of 183 months from 1959 to 2005.

-These data come from CMIP models or observations.
-Inputs used in Brient and Schneider (16) are listed in "datafile.mat"
+Inputs listed in "datafile.mat" are those used in Brient and Schneider (16).

 ### Output